hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes2.md

 immigrant who operated restaurants in Mexico and the United States.
 His daughter Rosa (1928-2003) recounted that her father invented the dish when a Fourth of July 1924 rush depleted the kitchen’s supplies.
-Cardini made do with what he had, adding the dramatic flair of the tableside tossing "by the chef".
-This story is not certifiable;
+Cardini made do with what he had, adding the dramatic flair of tableside tossing by the chef.
+This story cannot be verified with certainty;
 however, it very well could have happened.
 The salad soon became a hit.
 In 1948, Cardini began to sell the dressing commercially under the name of Cardini’s.

 Nowadays, many variations of the salad exist, for example, by topping a Caesar salad